Aliases for TRPA1 Gene

 The structure of the protein encoded by this gene is highly related to both the protein ankyrin and transmembrane proteins.
 The specific function of this protein has not yet been determined; however, studies indicate the function may involve a role in signal transduction and growth control. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TRPA1 Gene

 TRPA1 (Transient Receptor Potential Cation Channel Subfamily A Member 1) is a Protein Coding gene.
-Diseases associated with TRPA1 include episodic pain syndrome, familial and familial episodic pain syndrome with predominantly upper body involvement.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Development Endothelin-1/EDNRA signaling.
+Diseases associated with TRPA1 include Episodic Pain Syndrome, Familial and Somatoform Disorder.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
 GO annotations related to this gene include ion channel activity and channel activity.
-An important paralog of this gene is ANKRD55.
+An important paralog of this gene is ANKFY1.